 Vincent J. Cardinal, Artistic Director, Head, Dept. of Dramatic Arts.
-Mr. Cardinal joins the Dept. of Dramatic Arts in August, 2010.
+Mr. Cardinal joined the Dept. of Dramatic Arts in August, 2010.
 Most recently he served as the Associate Dean of Performing Arts at Adelphi University, Cardinal was the Chair of Theatre at the University of Miami and the Artistic Director of the Jerry Herman Ring Theatre where his musical theatre productions garnered international attention.
 He served as the Director of the School of Theater and Head of the MFA Playwriting Program at Ohio University.
 Cardinal was the Director of off-Broadway‘s Circle Repertory Company School of Theater.
 He was also an Associate Artist with the Circle Repertory Company and a member of its LAB.
 He graduated in Playwriting from the Yale School of Drama where he was honored with the ASCAP-Cole Porter Award for Best-Collected Work.

 His play, The Colorado Catechism, premiered at Circle Repertory Company.
 The Los Angeles production of the play garnered actors Timothy Daly and Amy Van Nostrand Dramalogue Awards for Best Performances.
 Cardinal’s play King Dusyanta: A Tale from Kalidasa premiered, under his direction, at the Oasis Theater Company.
 It starred Broadway legend André DeShields.
 Cardinal directed Eileen Gallindo’s Multicultural Disorder for Next Stage — off-Broadway showcase, Joe Fox’s new play Prism View at New Dramatists and Paul Corrigan’s Queens Blvd. in a commercial off-Broadway run.
 He helmed Steve Hayes’ Hollywood Reunion for its New York and regional productions and will direct the premiere of Steve Hayes: Tired Old Queen at the Movies LIVE, based on the popular YouTube series, which Cardinal produces and directs.
 He has directed 80 productions from coast to coast; premieres under his direction include Killing El Cid by Dan Shea and Disengaged by Anita Gabrowsek.

-Matthew J. Pugliese, Interim Managing Director received his BA in Theater Studies from UCONN as well as his graduate certificate Non-Profit Management.
-He spent the last five years as Executive Director of Oddfellows Playhouse Youth Theater in Middletown, CT named in 2013 by Connecticut Magazine as “Best Children’s Theater”.
+Matthew J. Pugliese, Managing Director received his BA in Theater Studies from UCONN as well as his graduate certificate Non-Profit Management.
+He spent the five years as Executive Director of Oddfellows Playhouse Youth Theater in Middletown, CT named in 2013 by Connecticut Magazine as “Best Children’s Theater”.
 Prior to that he served several seasons as the Production Manager at the Ivoryton Playhouse.
 During that time the theater won two Connecticut Critics Circle Awards and was nominated for six more.
 In 2012 he was selected by the Hartford Business Journal as one of its “40 under 40 Young Business Leaders”.
 He has worked professionally as an actor, director, playwright and teacher.
-He is a member of the Board of Directors of the Middlesex Chamber of Commerce and has served on panels for the Greater Hartford Arts Council.
+He has served as a member of the Board of Directors of the Middlesex Chamber of Commerce and on panels for the Greater Hartford Arts Council.
 He lives in Old Saybrook with his wife, Kristen, and their two daughters.

 Dale AJ Rose, Associate Artistic Director and Associate Head for Performance Program.
 Dale AJ Rose comes to UConn from Tampa, Florida where he served as Director of the School of Theatre and Dance at the University of South Florida.
 Previously, Dale was the Director of Performance Training at the University of Missouri-Kansas City.
 Under his leadership the program received recognition by U.S. News and World Report as one of the top 20 Graduate Theatre Programs in the country.
 In the 1980’s Dale was the Master Acting Teacher at Southern Methodist University in Dallas.